FredChamp/ReadTheDocTest/SAD/SDM-SAD-Thread.rst

-Since the signal-slot communication is thread-safe and ``IService::receive(msg)`` method is a slot, it is possible to attach a service to a thread and send notifications to execute parallel tasks to it.
+Since the signal-slot communication is thread-safe and ``IService::receive(msg)`` method is a slot, it is possible to attach a service to a thread and send notifications to execute parallel tasks.

 .. note::
     Some services use or require GUI backend elements.
 Thus, they can't be used